Albert0i/Redis-Stack-Tutorial/README.md

 ![alt SortedSet2](img/sortedSetCase2.JPG)

-As yo can see, there a whole bunch of operation when working with Sorted Set in Redis.
+As yo can see, there a whole bunch of operations when working with Sorted Set in Redis.

 ![alt SortedSet3](img/sortedSetCase3.JPG)